 A quick summary of the paintings origin as the nearly resolved Night at the studio of Giorgione.

 In 1506 Giovanni Bellini was approached by Isabella d'Este's merchant to secure a Night for her studiolo, but it appears that Bellini was reluctant to fulfil her wishes, probably he would have been loath to compromise his status as Official Painter to the State of Venice by participating in a work that (lightly) engages with Alchemical references, as alchemical works were outlawed by the Venetian State in 1488 and - no doubt - the walls have ears.
-If indeed Bellini actually worked with the painting it would have been merely in conversation with Giorgione regarding the best approach to portray the program in the most beautiful manner (recalling that poetic obfuscation was Giorgione's forte).
+If indeed Bellini actually worked with the painting it would have been merely in conversation with Giorgione regarding the best approach to portray the program in the most beautiful manner (recalling that brevity as poetic obfuscation was Giorgione's forte).
 If Bellini were to engage with this comission he was at risk of losing his sensaria and position with the Venetian state.

 Now, the walls have ears?
 Someone must have told Isabella about the existence of a wonderful Giorgione painting in his studio because when Isabella heard of Giorgione's death she immediately dispatched a merchant to secure the painting which she described as "very singular and beautiful...".
 This tells us that the painting - a Night - was at, or near, a stage of resolution.
 She also referred to the Night as a Presepio.
 The diagrammatic form of a presepio is a horseshoe arrangement surrounding a point-of-focus at the centre - often the trough/manger of the Christ child in a nativity setting.
 But this is a pagan presepio; a pagan Night, which is to say a pagan Nativity.